GianisTsol/python-p2p/README.md

 node.connect_to(ip)
 ```

-`ip`: The other nodes ip.
+`ip`: The other node's ip.
 After this all other known peers to the other node will be sent to you to connect to.
 This is automatic.

-`port` (OPTIONAL): default is the port the node is running on.
+`port` (OPTIONAL): The default is the port the node is running on.

 #### Saving state
-save current peers to a file.
+Save current peers to a file.
 ```py
 node.savestate(file)
 ```

-connect to previously discovered peers.
+Connect to previously discovered peers.
 ```py
 node.loadstate(file)
 ```